locationtech/geogig/doc/manual/source/repo/merging.rst

 * Adding the same feature at the same path.
 * Deleting the same feature.
-* Modifying the same attribute in a feature, setting the same new value.
+* Modifying the same attribute in a feature (including geometries), setting the same new value.
 * Setting the same new default feature type for a path.
 * Editing the same feature, but modifying different attributes.
-* Modifying the geometry of a feature, but when changes are compatible and can be both incorporated.
-* Making the same modification to a feature geometry.

 In general, whenever the situation doesn't have a clear way of being solved, GeoGig will report a conflict for the sake of safety.

 Showing conflicts